20th Connecticut Infantry Regiment: History

-The 20th Connecticut was tasked with scouting the movements of the enemy and relaying that information to nearby batteries and did so while stayed in the woods overlooking the Confederate position.
+The 20th Connecticut was tasked with scouting the movements of the enemy and relaying that information to nearby batteries and did so while entrenched in the woods overlooking the Confederate positions.
 It was a dangerous task as they had to be close to the target in order to give accurate reports and several men of the 20th were killed or wounded due to misfires or faulty ammunition.
 The last one to be wounded was Private George W. Warner, who lost both of his arms when a misfired shell detonated above him.
 The infuriated Wooster sent back a report to the batteries which allegedly said that if one more of his men were injured from a misfire, he would pull the 20th out of position, turn them around, and charge the batteries himself.
 The courier who carried the message added the comment, "...he'd do it, too, so be careful."

 The Union artillery fire proved to be devastating.
 A following infantry assault drove Ewell's men from the hill.
-Confederate counterattacks, while outnumbering the, now entrenched, defenders, were repulsed and suffered heavy losses.
+Confederate counterattacks, while outnumbering the entrenched defenders, were repulsed and suffered heavy losses.

 This was one of the first times that an infantry unit was used as spotting force for artillery.
 Citing the effectiveness, the tactic was used by several other Union generals throughout the rest of the war, including Ulysses S. Grant and William T. Sherman.
 It later became a common practice in the army and is still being employed today.

 After Gettysburg, the XII Corps was transferred to the western theater.
 In April 1864, the XI and the XII Corps were reformed into the XX Corps.
 With it the 20th Connecticut took part in a number of campaigns and battles including the Atlanta Campaign, Sherman's March to the Sea and the Battle of Bentonville.
 The regiment marched as part of the Grand Review of the Armies in Washington, D.C., and was mustered out on June 13, 1865.